Engaging with policy:

 We heard some great ideas: clearer pathways to early intervention, more integration between services, better inclusion of parents/carers, closing the gaps in the help available, reducing wait times… What’s your priority?

 Even though the government call is now closed, the advice here and from our Policy Engagement Week transfers to any policy engagement work you are considering or involved in, so we really encourage you to take a look.

 Government Call for Evidence

-The Department of Health & Social Care are developing a 10-year plan to improve mental health across the UK on behalf of the UK Government.
+In 2022 the Department of Health & Social Care began developing a 10-year plan to improve mental health across the UK on behalf of the UK Government.

-They want to hear from a wide range of networks and stakeholders including researchers, young people, those with lived experience expertise, and practitioners via a public call for evidence.
+They wanted to hear from a wide range of networks and stakeholders including researchers, young people, those with lived experience expertise, and practitioners via a public call for evidence.

-They are asking a broad range of questions from promoting positive mental wellbeing to supporting people in crisis.
-You don’t need to answer all the questions, just those you have an opinion on.
+They asked a broad range of questions from promoting positive mental wellbeing to supporting people in crisis.
+There was no need to answer all the questions, just those you had an opinion on.
 Example questions include: